You just found the right page to learn how to kitesurf or kiteboard

 Similar to a trainee kite your first action is to set up your kite.
 Get your kite attached to your pump and pump up your kite with the wind in your back.
 When your tube is fully pumped up, place the kite upside down on the beach with the middle strut facing the wind.
 Then it is time to untangle your lines and lay them down over the beach.
 There are two options to lay them down.

-The big question up or downwind lay-down?
+The big question up or downwind lay-down of kitelines?

-One option is downwind and the other option is upwind.
-If you choose to place them downwind it is very easy to see if your lines are not twisted, and when attached and you go for the launch it is the safer option because you are in a dead wind zone relative to the kite.
+One option to lay down the kite lines is downwind and the other option is upwind.
+If you choose to place them downwind it is very easy to see if your kite lines are not twisted, and when attached and you go for the launch it is the safer option because you are in a dead wind zone relative to the kite.
 You will need to walk all the way to the edge of the wind window.
 Did you choose to walk out the lines upwind, then you need to place the kite over the lines which make the check harder.
 When launching your kite it is directly in the power zone.
 When inexperienced this can lead to major injuries because you could get lifted up in the air even before your session started.
 So as a beginner please place your lines downwind.

 Launching the kite